Table Of Contents

 Company B recognizes the significant financing effort required to execute this multi-year initiative and has involved the CFO in early-stage conversations as they explore on- and off-site renewable generation options with developers.
 One of the CFO’s first priorities is to evaluate the suitability of power purchase agreements (PPAs) to finance the up-front capital costs for the expected portfolio of projects.

-Company B has not executed a PPA before, so there are number of dimensions for the CFO to consider, including:
+Company B has not executed a PPA before, so there are a number of dimensions for the CFO to consider, including:

 Now that the company has committed to long-term sustainability goals, the CFO is motivated to consider sustainable finance options that had not been feasible when the company’s sustainability goals were more opportunistic and less programmatic.
 In particular, the CFO evaluates use-of-proceeds instruments like green loans and green bonds.
 These options present an attractive way to raise capital now that the company is contributing to the creation of new sources of green energy.